Queen Bees (film)

 Queen Bees is a 2021 American romantic comedy film directed by Michael Lembeck.
-It features an ensemble cast, including Ellen Burstyn, James Caan (in his final film during his lifetime), Ann-Margret, Christopher Lloyd, Jane Curtin, Loretta Devine, and Elizabeth Mitchell.
+It features an ensemble cast, including Ellen Burstyn, James Caan (in his final film released during his lifetime), Ann-Margret, Christopher Lloyd, Jane Curtin, Loretta Devine, and Elizabeth Mitchell.
 It was released on June 11, 2021, by Gravitas Ventures, and received mixed reviews from critics.
-Screenwriter Donald Martin was nominated for a 2022 Humanitas Award for his screenplay.
+Screenwriter Donald Martin was nominated for a 2022 Humanitas Prize for his screenplay.